What's in this article?

 Instead, immediate emails or texts are replacing calls, with the exception of those who confirmed their preference was a phone call on a web form.

-A leads-first approach relies on feedback from those interacting with the leads most.
+A leads-first approach relies on feedback from those interacting with the leads the most.
 Listen to your leads, and use this feedback to adjust your sales and marketing techniques.

 Get personalized lead management techniques from Kaleidico